 - 1. From the Corp Manage menu, select Corp Users.
 The Corp Users menu page appears. - 2.
 Click on the user you want to grant permission to. - 3.
-Click Edit corp user. - 4.
-Under Authentication, select the Allow this user to create API Access Tokens checkbox. - 5.
-Click Update user.
+Click the Edit corp user button. - 4.
+Under the Authentication section, select the Allow this user to create API Access Tokens checkbox.